Skip to main content

 You can use adjustable wraps instead of bandages or compression garments.
 These are easier to put on yourself.

-Your doctor will teach you how to put on compression garments or adjustable wraps.
-You can continue using them during the maintenance period.
+Your therapist will teach you how to put on compression garments or adjustable wraps.
+You continue using them during the maintenance period.

 Skin care

-Take care of your skin to reduce your risk of developing an infection, such as cellulitis.
+Daily skin care is important.
+It helps to reduce your risk of developing an infection, such as cellulitis.

 Movement and exercises